Character sets and encodings

 |U+007D||Right curly bracket|

-The basic execution character set contains all the members of the basic character set, plus the following characters:
+The basic literal character set consists of all characters of the basic character set, plus the following control characters:

 |U+000D||Carriage return (CR)|

 The execution character set and the execution wide-character set are supersets of the basic literal character set.
 The encodings of the execution character sets and the sets of additional elements (if any) are locale-specific.
 Each element of execution wide-character set must be representable as a distinct wchar_t code unit.

 A code unit is an integer value of character type.
 Characters in a character literal other than a multicharacter or non-encodable character literal or in a string literal are encoded as a sequence of one or more code units, as determined by the encoding prefix; this is termed the respective literal encoding.

 A literal encoding or a locale-specific encoding of one of the execution character sets encodes each element of the basic literal character set as a single code unit with non-negative value, distinct from the code unit for any other such element.
 A character not in the basic literal character set can be encoded with more than one code unit; the value of such a code unit can be the same as that of a code unit for an element of the basic literal character set.
 The encodings of the execution character sets can be unrelated to any literal encoding.

 The ordinary literal encoding is the encoding applied to an ordinary character or string literal.
 The wide literal encoding is the encoding applied to a wide character or string literal.

 The U+0000 NULL character is encoded as the value 0.
 No other element of the translation character set is encoded with a code unit of value 0.
 The code unit value of each decimal digit character after the digit 0 (U+0030) shall be one greater than the value of the previous.
 The ordinary and wide literal encodings are otherwise implementation-defined.